 If you’re an MSP founder or executive, there’s something I want to share with you.
-I’ve called it the Founder’s Guide to MSP Marketing because, over time, as a founder of an MSP, I’ve accumulated and documented some definitive steps you should take when trying to market and grow your MSP.
+I’ve called it the MSP Digital Marketing Founders Guide because, over time, as a founder of an MSP, I’ve accumulated and documented some definitive steps you should take when trying to market and grow your MSP.

 When I first started my MSP, I was just trying to scrape together enough clients to make ends meet.
 We’ve all probably had similar stories.
 I never even thought about MSP marketing or trying to generate more leads.
 I just figured I’d do some networking and everything would work out fine.